Peruvian football league system

 The Peruvian football league system is a complex system.
-Though the general outline includes the Liga 1, Liga 2 and Copa Perú.
+Though the general outline includes the Liga 1, Liga 2, Liga 3 and Copa Perú.
 The Copa Perú is very large involving several stages and leagues within it.
 In addition, the Copa Perú is played within a year.
-Therefore, clubs who reach level 3 of the pyramid (National stage of the Copa Perú) will have climbed 4 levels in a one-year period.
+Therefore, clubs who reach level 4 of the pyramid (National stage of the Copa Perú) will have climbed 3 levels in a one-year period.

-Current league system (2023)
+Men

 Historic tables

 The following charts detail all league competitions organised by the Peruvian Football Federation: